mabre/latex-exam-grading-table-scanner/README.md

 ```

 The path corpus/real_data may be empty/non-existent if you only use the artificial data set.
+The dataset with real data mentioned in our paper is saved in `dataset_paper`.

 The model will be saved to `0-10-final.keras`.